-In April 2020, testing capacity plateaued due to shortages of trained personnel, reagents, swabs, equipment, and personal protective equipment (PPE), and supply chains were in danger of failing again.25 On July 10, clinical laboratories sent a letter to Vice President Michael R. Pence asking that the White House Coronavirus Task Force address problems with supply chains for diagnostic testing immediately.26
+In April 2020, testing capacity plateaued due to shortages of trained personnel, reagents, swabs, equipment, and personal protective equipment (PPE), and supply chains were in danger of failing again.26 On July 10, clinical laboratories sent a letter to Vice President Michael R. Pence asking that the White House Coronavirus Task Force address problems with supply chains for diagnostic testing immediately.27

-Additionally, administrative and logistical barriers prevented the use of thousands of tests.
-From the hospitals preferred to stick with diagnostic companies with which they usually worked, even if turnaround times were longer and testing more expensive.
+Additionally, administrative and logistical barriers prevented the use of thousands of tests.28 Some hospitals preferred to stick with diagnostic companies with which they usually worked, even if turnaround times were longer and testing more expensive.
 Testing capacity and capability still varies across the Nation.
-Some SLTT laboratories struggle to return results promptly (i.e., longer than a week), while others possess more testing capacity than they need.
+Some SLTT laboratories struggle to return results promptly (i.e., longer than a week),29 while others possess more testing capacity than they need.30

 The FDA has authorized a variety of molecular diagnostic tests for COVID-19 for use during this emergency.
 The FDA provides information about these tests on their website, but those searching for information find the data hard to extricate.
-Recognizing this problem, experts at In-Q-Tel30 and Arizona State University31 developed user-friendly, searchable databases containing information about the tests for which the FDA provided EUA to help hospitals, health officials, employers, and others identify and locate tests and manufacturers that could meet their needs.
+Recognizing this problem, experts at In-Q-Tel31 and Arizona State University32 To date, the federal government has failed to coordinate and optimize testing across the Nation effectively.

+developed user-friendly, searchable databases containing information about the tests for which the FDA provided EUA to help hospitals, health officials, employers, and others identify and locate tests and manufacturers that could meet their needs.
 They would, however, need to know that these databases exist.
 To date, the federal government has failed to coordinate and optimize testing across the Nation effectively.